-These Control and Internal Security functions are generally conceded to be properly placed under civil authority, after an area has become sufficiently secure to allow them to operate with a reasonable degree of safety.
-This safety is, of course, relative since substantial danger of enemy attack and ambush will remain for some time after the strictly military operations cease for an immediate area.
+These Control and Internal Security functions are generally conceded to be properly placed under civil authority.
+After an area has become sufficiently secure to allow them to operate with a reasonable degree of safety.
+This safety is, of course, relative since the constant danger of enemy attack and ambush will remain for some time after the effective military operations cease for an immediate area.

-The largest suitable civil force in being is the National Police organization, with an authorized manning table of 21,000 individuals, practically all of whom are assigned to other specific duties.
-The group within the National Police which has been assigned the control function as far as the highways and immediate areas are concerned, including the establishment of static and mobile check points, is the Combat Police.
-This unit has an authorized strength of 3,100 men (actual strength 1200), who are currently being recruited and trained for the purpose of small-scale raids and ambushes as a para-military force, the original purpose of the Combat Police.
-The Director General of the National Police and the Minister of Interior state that there are not any, nor is it likely that there will be, funds to pay the large numbers of personnel required for movement control tasks.
+The largest suitable civil force in being in the National Police organization, with an authorized manning table of 21,000 individuals, practically all of whom are assigned to other specific duties.
+The group within the National Police which has been assigned the control function as far as the highways and immediate areas are concerned including the establishment of static and mobile check points is the Combat Police unit has an authorized strength of 3,100,000 (actual strength) who are currently being recruited and trained for the purpose of small scale raids and ambushes as a para-military force the original purpose of the Combat Police.
+The Director General of the National Police and the Minister of Interior state that there are not any, nor is it likely that there will be funds to pay the large numbers of personnel required for movement and control tasks.

-In addition to the control of all of the transportation arteries, both land and marine, the Strategic Hamlets are a prime source of resources and a major factor in Viet Cong communications.
-The Internal Security of these hamlets now rests with unpaid police volunteers, with no training in police work, and who are headed by an unpaid, untrained, elected Hamlet Council member.
-It is a fact that volunteers are completely unsatisfactory for police operations on a twenty-four hour daily basis, but do serve a worthwhile support function in spot emergency situations.
-The Hamlets are fenced and have gates, but without proper Internal Security, these physical items of protection are of minimal value.
-However, they do furnish the basis for a sound system of control.
-Such things as proper screening, gate controls, supply investigations, patrols, and curfews are contemplated.
+In addition the control of all of the transportation arteries, both land and marine, the Strategic Hamlets are a prime source of resources and a major factor in Viet Cong communications.
+The Internal Security hamlets now rests with unpaid police volunteers, with no training in police work, and who are headed by an unpaid, untrained, elected Hamlet Council member.
+It is a fact that operations on a twenty-four hour support function in spot have gates, but without proper internal security, these physical items of protection are of minimal a sound system of control supply investigations patrols and curfews are contemplated